Region Operations

 Two commands are available to read and set biomes respectively. ;biomeinfo and ;setbiome.
 With ;biomeinfo you can get a list of biomes that the selection is covering.
 You can also do ;biomeinfo -p to get the biome at your current position.

 As for setting biomes, that's done with ;setbiome <biome> and you can change how parts of the world look and operate with it.
 Whether it be the colour of the grass, or whether rain or snow (or nothing) falls.
 Note that due to limitations, these changes won't apply on their own.
-To do that, you need to exit the world, and process it with the WorldEdit app.
+To do that, you need to exit the world, and process it with an external application.